Azure/azure-sphere-gallery/MutableStorageKVP/README.md

 ## Project expectations

 * This is a set of helper functions for developers; it is not official, maintained, or production-ready code.
+* This sample has not been written to consider flash wear issues.

 ### Expected support for the code